 Co-founder of Illawarra On Pointe Productions (IOP) in 2014, Ryley Gillen is currently Artistic Director and Chief Conductor.
 Ryley's career in creative arts began when he started learning the trumpet, playing for the cows on the family farm in Nowra Hill at the age of seven.
 Ryley underwent study at the Sydney Conservatorium of Music, completing his studies in trumpet, conducting and primary and secondary education in 2015.

 For his involvement in the creative arts in regional areas Ryley was recognised as a finalist in the 2018 NSW Creative Achievement Awards: Young Creative.
-Now residing in Wollongong Ryley is heavily involved in the arts scene that make the area so vibrant and inviting.
-He has previously worked as a brass tutor at the Wollongong Conservatorium and Goulburn Regional Conservatorium and was resident conductor of the Wollongong Community Orchestra between 2015-2017.
-Most recently in the community Ryley conducted Albatross Musical Company's Mary Poppins (SEC July 2018) and Roo Theatre's Witches of Eastwood (February 2018).
+In 2019 Ryley was appointed to the Classical Music Advisory Board for Create NSW.
+Ryley has previously worked as a brass tutor and conductor at the Wollongong Conservatorium and Hume Conservatorium and was resident conductor of the Wollongong Orchestra between 2015-2017.
+Most recently in the community Ryley conducted Albatross Musical Company's Addams Family (SEC November 2019, nominated for best Musial Direction CAT Awards) Mary Poppins (SEC July 2018) and Roo Theatre's Witches of Eastwood (February 2018).
 Outside of the Illawarra Ryley works as a freelance conductor and trumpeter.
 Ryley holds the positions of principal trumpet for the Sydney Contemporary Orchestra and trumpeter for the NSW Corrective Services Band.
-Ryley has played lead trumpet on the NSW amateur release of Dreamgirls the Musical (Rockdale, 2017) and Ned the Musical (New Theatre, 2018) and in 2018 was deputy trumpet for Carols in the Domain.
+Ryley has played lead trumpet on the NSW release of Dreamgirls the Musical (Rockdale, 2017) and Ned the Musical (New Theatre, 2018) was deputy trumpet for Hair (2019 Australia Tour) and for Carols in the Domain (2018).

 As Artistic Director of IOP Ryley began the mentorship initiative.
 This mentorship allows aspiring young musicians to perform in the company's various productions.
 The mentorship provides these musicians with the opportunity to play in a skilled symphony orchestra and work with high caliber performers and at professional venues.
 For regional areas like the Shoalhaven and Illawwarra this is an invaluable opportunity.
 Ryley works with the Concert Orchestra members, who are educators and performers, to source out young aspiring musicians to provide them with these experiences.
 Illawarra On Pointe welcomes these musicians to make contact with the company via our Mentor Opportunities tab.

-For IOP Ryley has produced and conducted their 2015-2018 productions including their forty-piece orchestral classical concert series Classical Horror (2015), the company's inaugural ballet production The Nutcracker: Ballet (2016), South Pacific: In Concert (2017), Peter and the Wolf Regional NSW School Tour early 2017 which toured Nowra, Wollongong and the Southern Highlands, Classical Music From The Screen (2017) and most recently their commissioned ballet Peter Pan (2018) and Sleeping Beauty: A Choose Your Own Adventure Orchestra Story (2018).
+For IOP Ryley has produced and conducted their 2016-2018 productions including their forty-piece orchestral classical concert series Classical Horror, the company's inaugural ballet production The Nutcracker: Ballet (2016), South Pacific: In Concert (2017), Peter and the Wolf Regional NSW School Tour early 2017 which toured Nowra, Wollongong and the Southern Highlands, Classical Music From The Screen (2017) and most recently their commissioned ballet Peter Pan (2018) and Sleeping Beauty: A Choose Your Own Adventure Orchestra Story (2018).

 Suzi has been extensively involved in local theatre as an actor, director and producer.
 Since 2017 she has been a key figure at IOP helping to develop the mentor program and oversee the company’s diverse program of professional and community inclusive productions.
 Suzi’s experience from her time in the theatre realm has been an invaluable asset ensuring IOP productions run smoothly and efficiently.